noeliacarrion/project-place-company-ironhack/README.md

-# Project "Best place for a gaming company"
+# Project "Best place for a game company"

 ### The aim of this project is to find the best location for a company in the gaming industry to grow.
 The repository contains the following files: